Scotland centre Redpath signs extension with Bath

 "He is always looking to better himself and we are delighted he will continue his progression with us."

-Redpath joins players including England trio Sam Underhill, Will Stuart and Tom Dunn in signing new deals at the club, although Bath have not revealed the length of the centre's contract.
+Redpath is the latest player - a group that includes England trio Sam Underhill, Will Stuart and Tom Dunn - to sign a new deal at the club, although Bath have not revealed the length of the centre's contract.

 "I'm grateful for the opportunity to extend my time here at Bath," said Redpath, who will be joined at The Rec by international team-mate Finn Russell next season.